caseconsulting/expense-app-api/README.md

 In the S3 Console:

-1. Navigate to case-consulting-expense-app-attachment-{dev/test/prod} bucket
+1. Navigate to case-expense-app-attachment-{dev/test} or case-consulting-expense-app-attachment-{prod} bucket
 2. Click the Management tab
 3. Select the 'Remove Deleted Expense Attachments' lifecycle rule
 4. Click Edit